-- Malicious insider or whistleblowers – expose confidential data or illegal activies inside organizations.
+- Malicious insider or whistleblowers – expose confidential data or illegal activities inside organizations.

-- Cyber Warfare hackers – conduct cyber war, use of cyber weapons, sometimes linked to military operations.
+- Cyber Warfare hackers – conduct cyberwar, use cyber weapons, sometimes linked to military operations.

 Different Purposes and motivations of hacking

-- Ethical Hackers help companies and organizations in fixing their network security, IT security, cyber security.
-Battle against cyber threats, cyber crimes, setup cyber defences, detect vulnerabilities. do pentesting.
+- Ethical Hackers help companies and organizations in fixing their network security, IT security, and cyber security.
+Battle against cyber threats, and cybercrimes, set up cyber defenses, and detect vulnerabilities. do pen-testing.

-- Black Hat Hackers: steal data, steal crypto currency and other information for self-profit, extortion, ransom, sell the data on the black market, dark web.
-Cause further nuissance to target company (e.g.: Ransomware Attacks)
+- Black Hat Hackers: steal data, steal cryptocurrency and other information for self-profit, extortion, ransom, sell the data on the black market, dark web.
+Cause further nuisance to the target company (e.g.: Ransomware Attacks)

-Red flags that your digital assets or system might have been hacked
+Red flags that your digital assets or systems might have been hacked

-Many levels needs to be looked (CFR.
-OSI model & network infrastructure, software, hardware in use, cloud platforms etc.)
+Many levels need to be looked at (OSI model & network infrastructure, software, hardware in use, cloud platforms, etc.)